 Mr. Diner had the Small Supreme Pizza ($10.99) with fairly typical toppings (pepperoni, ham, sausage, olives, mushrooms, bell peppers, & onions).
 The tomato sauce was quite sweet and Mr. Diner loved the bread-like crust.

 Sweet Diner chose the Child’s Rigatoni ($4.49), which was served in a ragu sauce.
 The pasta was overcooked and too soft, which she wasn’t thrilled about.

 I had the Chef’s Combo ($12.99), which included La Dolce Vita’s Chicken Parmesan, Rigatoni, Tortellini, & Pasta a Gratte.
 I really enjoyed the chicken, which was tender and just slightly breaded, but well seasoned with a generous amount of sauce and cheese.
-The tortellini had a beef filling and served in a cream sauce with little bits of ham.
+The tortellini had a beef filling and was served in a cream sauce with little bits of ham.
 Pasta a Gratte seems to be the favorite pasta in this restaurant, as it is the one that is served alongside many dishes.
-It is a penne pasta with alfredo sauce sprinkled with cheeses and sprinkled with little pieces of salami.
+It is a penne pasta with alfredo sauce sprinkled with cheeses and little pieces of salami.
 All the dishes in the Chef’s Combo were good except the rigatoni, which was no better than Sweet Diner’s portion.

 Entrees are served with a side salad or Minestrone soup.
 I chose the Minestrone, which was pretty good.

 Both Amazing Diner & Little Diner had Mini 6” Pizzas (a pepperoni – $5.29 & a cheese – $4.79, respectively).
 Amazing Diner wasn’t thrilled with his; he said he didn’t really like the sweet sauce, but Little Diner ate his up.